Specialised Waste Collections

 Detox Your Home

-If it’s time to clean those unwanted household chemicals out of your shed, cupboard and from under your sink, you can safely dispose of household chemicals at one of Sustainability Victoria’s 'Detox Your Home' events.
+It’s time to clean those unwanted household chemicals out of your shed, cupboard, and from under your sink!

-Co-hosted with Councils, Detox Your Home is a free and convenient service for householders to safely dispose of everyday household chemicals such as weedkiller, cleaning chemicals, old cooking oil and cosmetics.
+Co-hosted with Council, Detox Your Home is a free and convenient service for householders to safely dispose of everyday household chemicals such as weedkiller, cleaning chemicals, old cooking oil and cosmetics.

 With community safety in mind, Detox Your Home events are drive-through.